Cessna O-1 Bird Dog: Military service

 Supplementing the O-1, then gradually replacing it, the USAF switched to the Cessna O-2 Skymaster and North American OV-10 Bronco, while the U.S. Marine Corps took delivery of the OV-10 to replace their aging O-1s.
 Both were faster twin-engine aircraft, with the OV-10 being a turboprop aircraft.
-Still, the U.S. Army retained the Bird Dog throughout the war with up to 11 Reconnaissance Airplane Companies (RACs) deployed to cover all of South Vietnam, the Vietnamese Demilitarized Zone (DMZ), and the southern edge of North Vietnam.
+Still, the U.S. Army retained the Bird Dog throughout the war, with up to 11 Reconnaissance Airplane Companies (RACs) deployed to cover all of South Vietnam, the Vietnamese Demilitarized Zone (DMZ), and the southern edge of North Vietnam.
 Its quieter noise footprint, lower speed, tighter maneuverability, short runway ability, and better visibility (even to the rear) kept it highly valued by the ground units it supported and highly feared by enemy units it flew over.
 The last U.S. Army O-1 Bird Dog was officially retired in 1974.

 During the Vietnam War, 469 O-1 Bird Dogs were lost to all causes.
 The USAF lost 178, the USMC lost 7, and 284 were lost from the U.S. Army, RVNAF, and clandestine operators.
 Three Bird Dogs were lost to enemy hand-held surface-to-air missiles (SAMs).

 Two O-1 Bird Dogs were loaned to the Australian Army's 161 Reconnaissance Flight operating out of Nui Dat in Phuoc Tuy Province.
 One was lost to ground fire in May 1968, killing 161's commanding officer.
 Another Bird Dog was built by this unit's maintenance crew, using aircraft sections salvaged from dumps around Vietnam.
 It was test-flown and later smuggled back to Australia in pieces, contained in crates marked as "aircraft spares".
 This aircraft now resides in the Museum of Army Flying at the Army Aviation Center at Oakey, Queensland.

 As the USAF phased out the O-1 in favor of the O-2 and OV-10, many O-1s in the United States were sold as surplus.
 During the 1970s and 1980s, Ector Aircraft remanufactured many as the Ector Mountaineer with their original powerplants and as the Ector Super Mountaineer with the Lycoming O-540-A4B5.

+In United States Service, it was mostly replaced by the O-2 Skymaster and OV-10 Bronco, although it lingered in many roles due to unique advantages.